FPSB Certification & Standards

 The practice of financial planning has not only grown significantly since its beginnings – it has had to change and adapt as the needs of consumers in various territories and regions change; as products, markets and regulatory/legislative environments evolve; and as financial planners develop new approaches and solutions to help their clients reach their financial and life goals.

-In response, FPSB has a global financial planning standards framework that includes:
+In response, FPSB has a global financial planning standards framework that includes professional standards across 4 key areas:

-that describe the abilities, skills, attitudes, judgments and knowledge that a financial planning professional draws on when working with clients in financial planning engagements.
+FPSB’s Competency Profile is a comprehensive analysis that describes the abilities, skills and knowledge that a financial planning professional draws on when working with clients in financial planning engagements.

-that establish the level of practice expected of a financial planning professional engaged in the delivery of financial planning to a client; establish norms of professional practice and allow for consistent delivery of financial planning by financial planning professionals; and clarify the respective roles and responsibilities of financial planning professionals and their clients in financial planning engagements.
+FPSB’s Financial Planning Practice Standards establish the level of practice expected of a financial planning professional engaged in the delivery of financial planning to a client; establish norms of professional practice; clarify the respective roles and responsibilities of financial planning professionals and their clients in financial planning engagements; and enhance the value of the financial planning process.